 There is only one gospel.
 It is the gospel that Paul preached and taught.
 He wrote it out for us in his epistles.
 Jesus tells us that no one can come to Him unless the Father draws him or her.
 (John 6:44) This is in complete agreement with what Paul taught.
 The authentic gospel is the monergistic work of God to save His people.
 God the Father chose His people then predestined them for glory.
 The Son, our Lord Jesus Christ, died on the cross to pay the price for the elect’s sin.
 His substitutionary death on the cross was the propitiation for their sins.
 He was the perfect sacrifice as the Lamb of God.
 His death was sufficient in the eyes of the Father to satisfy His wrath against the elect’s sin.
 The Holy Spirit calls each believer to salvation, regenerating their hearts unto salvation all in God’s timing and according to His will and all for His glory.

-Lastly, as a friend pointed out to me today, no one is saved because they have the right doctrine nor are they damned if they happen to be in the wrong church.
+Lastly, no one is saved because they have the right doctrine nor are they damned if they happen to be in the wrong church.
 God saves His people by grace through faith.
 No one deserves it and no one can earn it.
 If you are monergistic in your doctrine then you should be humble and cooperating with God in becoming Christlike.
 If you are synergistic or simply inconsistent in your doctrine that does not mean you are not a believer.
 It does not mean that you will not or cannot grow in grace.
 However, the more we submit to the sovereignty of God and the Lordship of Jesus Christ the more God is glorified in us.
 If we are living like that then we will also be actively uprooting pride from our hearts while cultivating humility there.
-Inconsistencies exist in us all, but Christ's grace is greater.
+Inconsistencies exist in us all, but Christ’s grace is greater.